ginkgo/traceboy/README.md

 machine learning, but I can also imagine this being useful as a data format for tool-assisted speedruns or as part of a rewind system.

+It can also be used to generate [cute video walls of various gameplay snippets](https://ginkgo.github.io/traceboy/). :)

 In a perfect world I'd like to see tracing functionality added to popular emulators so a large number of users could (optionally) send their gameplay data to a central collection server.
 The collected data could be made publically available so people could use it for training.